yastn/yastn/docs/source/fpeps/expectation_values.rst

-We implement one-step of the Corboz version [3] of CTMRG:
+We implement a single iteration of the Corboz version [3] of CTMRG:

 .. autofunction:: yastn.tn.fpeps.ctm._ctm_iteration_routines.CTM_it

 One can stop the CTM after a fixed number of iterations.
-Stopping criteria can also be set based on the convergence of one or more observables or by comparing the singular values of the projectors by performing operations on the output of the following function:
+Stopping criteria can also be set based on the convergence of one or more observables or by comparing the singular values of the projectors.
+These can usually be done by directly accessing the output of the following function like ctm environment tensors and projectors:

 .. autofunction:: yastn.tn.fpeps.ctm._ctmrg.ctmrg

-Once the CTMRG environment tensors are found, it is straightforward to obtain one-site and two-site observables using the following functions.
+Once the CTMRG environment tensors are found, it is straightforward to obtain one-site and two-site observables.

 One-site observables for all lattice sites can be calculated using the function